TL;DR

 For couples, it can seem logical to buy a 'joint life' policy.
 However, this is often not the best approach.

 - Two Single Policies: This involves each partner taking out their own individual policy.
 The combined monthly cost is often very similar to a joint policy, but it provides far superior protection.
-If one partner claims, their policy pays out, and the other partner's policy remains fully intact.
+If one partner claims, their policy may pay out, and the other partner's policy remains fully intact.
 This provides double the potential cover for the family.

 A Note on Whole of Life Insurance